zhao0294/cst8918-w25-a01-weather/README.md

   type: LoadBalancer
 ```

-Activate the service with `kubectl apply ./k8s/a01_service.yaml -n cst8918`.
+Activate the service with `kubectl apply -f ./k8s/a01_service.yaml -n cst8918`.
 Now test it by opening `http:localhost` in a browser.

 #### Clean-up